jdevfullstack-projects/converter-app/README.md

 of your project.
 Imagine if there is no package, developers would end up arguing, say, who should get `MyClass` class.
 Naming methods would be so hard also because every name should be unique.

+Take note: you must create a new project in your IDE so that the directory structure here will be correct, or else, it will return an error because it cannot find the image data to be loaded.

 For the GUI, I used Swing components.
 Swing is a lightweight version of AWT and has been used for several years in GUI development.
 The most recent JavaFX